 The project was very complex as the ongoing diary production in Nordhackstedt was not to be disturbed during construction, and as the space for the new production was very tight and required special attention in order to fit all installations into the buildings.

 The New Karolinska Solna is one of the world’s biggest and most ambitious hospital projects.
-When the hospital is complete in 2016/2017 it will offer highly qualified specialist care and a world-class research environment.
+The hospital was completed in 2017 and offers highly qualified specialist care and a world-class research environment.

 Ramboll is part of the winning consortium to design and lead the construction of the largest hospital project in Northern Europe, The New University hospital in Aarhus.
 The project will stretch over the next 10-15 years, with the hospital site ending up the size of a provincial town - about 500,000 m2.

 Ramboll was engaged as the consulting engineer on the construction of the Opera House and had engaged Buro Happold (UK) as sub consultant to review Ramboll's superstructures and mechanical and electrical services.
 The roof was projected in cooperation with Henning Larsen Architects.